0xbadcoffe/simple-csr-generator/README.md

 ## Change Log

+- 10/28/2020 - version (Ver 1.3)
+  1. Added a script to write C code for the driver development

 - 10/28/2020 - version (Ver 1.2)
   1. Redesigned yml parser script and verilog writer script.
 Moved the parsing logic in verilogwriter class into parser class.

 - 10/27/2020 - version (Ver 1.1)
   1. Added new SW access type: FIFOR and FIFOW.

 - 10/24/2020 - Inital version (Ver 1.0) Created